Fujifilm X100F vs Sony A6500

-An illustration of the physical size and weight of the Fujifilm X100F and the Sony A6500 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Fujifilm X100F and the Sony A6500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (16 percent) than the Fujifilm X100F.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the X100F does not feature any corresponding weather-sealing.